BigPolarBear1/factorization/README.md

 13th OF December 2025.
 Take note of that day.
 Because it will be the day this world changes forever.
 And I made it happen through blood, sweat, tears and sacrifices.
 Against all odds.
 Fuck you all.

 I guess I could rush out a PoC right now.. but let me mentally relax for one more night... because tomorrow is about to become the longest day in my life... the day the world changed forever.

+Update: Ok i'm closing my work laptop for the night.
+Either tomorrow or sunday factorization falls.
+I'll definitely upload a PoC already tomorrow though.
+Good luck tomorrow and may your holidays be as ruined as you have ruined my life.